roubles/casing/README.md

 ### Camel Case - digits allowed - Upto 3 upper case letters

-To be proper camel case a word - digits allowed - Upto 3 upper case letters
+To be proper camel case a word with digits allowed and upto 3 upper case letters, a word:
 * MUST start with a lower case alphabet (a through z)
 * MUST have no spaces, punctuation or special characters
 * CAN have *at most* 3 uppercase alphabets in a row